igorrcosta/alfie/README.md

 If you use this program on your analysis, please cite the following paper:

-Costa IR, Prosdocimi F, Jennings WB (2015). in silico Phylogenomics Comes of Age:  Using Bioinformatic Algorithms to Discover Evolutionary Markers in Whole Genome Datasets.
-Manuscript in preparation.
+Costa IR, Prosdocimi F, Jennings WB (2015).
+In silico phylogenomics using complete genomes: a case study on the evolution of hominoids.
+Manuscript in review.